Nut roast: History

 The earliest known nut roast recipes emerged in the early 20th century, influenced by the vegetarian movement, health reformers, and concerns over food shortages.
 Almeda Lambert's Guide for Nut Cookery, published in 1899, contained a recipe for a vegetable nut roast.
 E. G. Fulton's 1904 Vegetarian Cook Book: Substitutes for Flesh Foods contained two nut roast recipes; the book emphasizes nuts as primary meat substitutes due to the prevalence of disease among animals.
 Florence A. George's 1908 cookbook Vegetarian Cookery contains two nut cutlet recipes.
 Emarel Freshel's Golden Rule Cookbook (1910) featured a Michaelmas Loaf, a nut roast that was moulded, placed in a roasting dish, and basted rather than baked in a tin.

 Meanwhile, at the Battle Creek Sanitarium in Michigan, John Harvey Kellogg was developing nut-based roasts and cutlets, believing nuts to be the future of food sustainability.
 His work helped popularize nut-based meat alternatives, particularly among the health-conscious elite.

 The influential London vegetarian restaurant Cranks opened in 1961, and its best-known dish was its nut roast.
 The Cranks nut roast inspired nut roasts eaten decades later.
+By 2025, numerous British supermarkets, including Waitrose, M&S, Morrisons, and Aldi, were offering nut roasts as part of their Christmas ranges.